 - When you discovered that your property was missing. - That your property was stolen. - That you were the owner of the property. - Whether a claim for reimbursement exists for which there is a reasonable expectation of recovery.

 It is important that you have records that will prove your deduction.
-If you do not have the actual records to support your deduction, you can use other satisfactory evidence to support it.
+If you do not have the actual records to support fluction, you can use other satisfactory.